 \section{Discussion}

 We have applied the ED/DMRG method to the low $T$ thermodynamics of representative 1D fermionic models.
 The method is general.
 The diagonalization of the superblock is the most time-intensive step at each cycle of DMRG calculations.
-The computational cost for obtaining the lowest few eigenvalues goes as O($m^4$) where $m$ (here $300-500$) is number of eigenvectors of the density matrix corresponding to largest eigenvalues kept in the calculation.
-The time increases linearly with system size since the dimension of the superblock matrix in Section~\ref{sec3} is kept constant.
-The system size is limited by the numerical accuracy required for the dense low-energy spectrum $\{E(N)\}$, which is of course highly model dependent.
+The computational cost for obtaining the lowest few eigenvalues goes as O($m^3$) where $m$ (here $500$) is number of eigenvectors of the density matrix corresponding to the largest eigenvalues kept in the calculation.
+The time increases linearly with system size since the dimension of the superblock matrix in Section~\ref{sec2b} is kept constant.
+The system size is limited by the numerical accuracy required for the dense low-energy spectrum $\{E(N)\}$, which is model dependent.
 Hence the lowest accessible $T$ depends on the model as well as on effort.
-It is in the range $0.01 < T/t < 0.05$ for the illustrative systems in Section~\ref{sec4} and extrapolation to lower $T$ is often possible.
+It is in the range $0.01 < T/t < 0.05$ for the illustrative systems in Section~\ref{sec3} and extrapolation to lower $T$ is often possible.

 Fermionic models are more complex than spin chains.
-The energy spectrum $\{E(N)\}$ of fermionic sysstems depends on the filling $n = N_e/N$ as well as the system size in models with $W(N,N_e)$ states.
-The scaled partition function in Section~\ref{sec2} increases $W(N,N_e)$ by the factor $\lambda(N,n)$ in Eq.~\ref{eq:scale_factor} that involves counting and holds for arbitrary interactions.
+The energy spectrum $\{E(N,N_e)\}$ of fermionic systems depends on the filling $n = N_e/N$ as well as the system size in models with $W(N,N_e)$ states.
+The scaled partition function in Section~\ref{sec2a} increases $W(N,N_e)$ by the factor $\lambda(N,n)$ in Eq.~\ref{eq:scale_factor} that involves counting and holds for arbitrary interactions.
 As noted in Section~\ref{sec2}, ED/DMRG is not exact at high $T$ due to the size dependence of the basis.
 Its accuracy is shown by comparisons to the band limit or to exact $T = 0$ results at half and quarter filling.
-The method is limited to models with one energy scale and is best suited for commensurate $n = 1$ or 1/2.
+The method is limited to models with a single energy scale and is best suited for commensurate $n = 1$ or 1/2.

 The ED/DMRG method is advantageous for several reasons.
-First, finite $T$ complements the analysis of important models whose $T = 0$ properties such as the ground state, elementary excitations and correlation functions are already known, and known exactly in some notable cases.
-In particular, the $T > 0 $ analysis takes into account whether the model is gapped or gapless in either the spin or charge sector.
+First, finite $T$ complements the analysis of important models whose $T = 0$ properties such as the ground state, elementary excitations and correlation functions are already known, and known exactly in a few notable cases.
+In particular, the $T > 0 $ analysis takes into account whether the model is gapped or gapless.